Membership

 Membership annual dues and special assessments shall be determined by the Executive Committee.
 All member categories, with the exception of the Emeritus category, shall pay annual dues and special assessments as established by the Executive Committee each year.
 The annual dues of the Society shall be payable in advance of December 31 of the current membership year.
 Any member whose dues and/or special assessments remain unpaid after December 31 shall be suspended from all member benefits.
 Suspended members shall forfeit all membership benefits until their membership dues and any special assessments are paid in full.
 Any member whose dues and/or special assessments remain unpaid at the end of the second year of nonpaid membership shall be dropped from the membership rolls.
 All former members must pay previous dues and/or special assessments in full prior to submitting a new membership application.
 No dues or special assessments shall be refunded for any reason.

-As a result of the work completed, the society adopted a three-year strategic plan.
-With the plan also comes a revised Vision and Mission statement.
+As a result of the work completed, the society adopted an updated three-year strategic plan.

 View The Full Strategic Plan